-In this work, we put forward and tested the hypothesis that the activation energy ΔE that controls structural relaxation in supercooled liquids is proportional to the characteristic stiffness scale κ of the underlying glass' response to local force dipoles.
-We find that the proposed relation $\Delta E \propto \kappa$ holds remarkably well in two canonical glassforming models (IPL and mBLJ), which also suggests that activation barriers against structural relaxation in these systems are predominantly enthalpic in nature.^{3,8} This suggestion stands at odds with recent claims of Ref.
-91, in which it is argued that the activation barriers in a similar glassformer are predominantly entropic, at least in the moderately supercooled regime.
-Further research is needed to reconcile the results of this work with ours.
+In this work, we put forward and tested the hypothesis that the activation energy $\Delta E$ that controls structural relaxation in supercooled liquids is proportional to the characteristic stiffness scale $\kappa$ of the underlying glass' response to local force dipoles.
+We find that the proposed relation $\Delta E \propto \kappa$ holds remarkably well in two canonical glassforming models (IPL and mBLJ), which also suggests that activation barriers against structural relaxation in these systems are predominantly enthalpic in nature.
+This suggestion stand at odds with recent claims of Ref.
+86, in which it is argued that the activation barriers in a similar glassformer are predominantly entropic.
+We further highlighted the existence of correlations between local $\kappa$ -fields in inherent states that underlie equilibrium states and particle mobility in the ancestral supercooled liquid.
+These correlations reinforce the causality of the observed relation between bulk mesoscopic elasticity and supercooled liquid dynamics.
+We also show that $\Delta E \propto \kappa$ breaks down for two other well studied glassforming models, namely the SS